aVolpe/aVolpe.github.io/_posts/2025-01-31-tester-pattern-react.md

 });
 ```

-For this simple case the boilerplate of adding a tester and asserter helper
+For this simple case, adding tester and asserter helper classes may seem like
-classes may be too much, but an interesting side-effect is that the test doesn't
+overkill.
+However, an interesting side effect is that the test does not rely on
-have any component-related selector.
+any component-specific selectors

-The test is in 'plain' english (with the limitation of the language) and the helper classes can be user for multiple tests.
+The test is in 'plain' English (with the limitation of the language) and the
+helper classes can be user for multiple tests.

 The tester and asserted used: